jsfehler/flake8-sammlung/README.md

 - Requirements are compiled using [pip-tools](https://github.com/jazzband/pip-tools)

-- The compiled lint.txt is parsed into the install_requires arguments for setup.
+- The compiled requirements.txt is parsed into the install_requires arguments for setup.

 # Testing